vincentpoireau/DarkMatterInGalaxy/README.md

 DarkMatterInGalaxy needs one additional module to work: FontMachine.
 FontMachine can be downloaded from: https://github.com/ziggybcn/fontmachine.
 Install the repository fontmachine/ in the modules\_ext/ directory of the Cerberus directory.

+DarkMatterInGalaxy can be translated to any language modifying the localization.cbx file and recompiling the project.